SiTronXD/StortSpelBTH_Engine/docs/Lua.md

 vector(x, y, z) -- Constructor
 vector.new(x, y, z) -- Also constructor
-vector.fill(v) -- Returns a vector where all values are "v" (vector(v, v, v)) vector:length() -- Returns length of vector vector:cross(v) -- Return the cross product between itself and vector v vector:normalize() -- Normalizes the vector vector:rotate(x, y, z) -- Rotates the vector based on values vector:randomVector(scalar) --Makes this vector random between -1 and 1 times scalar (scalar variable is optional) vector:randomVectorPositive(scalar) --Makes this vector random between 0 and 1 times scalar (scalar variable is optional)
+vector.fill(v) -- Returns a vector where all values are "v" (vector(v, v, v)) vector.random(scalar) --Makes this vector random between -1 and 1 times scalar vector.randomPositive(scalar) --Makes this vector random between 0 and 1 times scalar vector:length() -- Returns length of vector vector:cross(v) -- Return the cross product between itself and vector v vector:normalize() -- Normalizes the vector vector:rotate(x, y, z) -- Rotates the vector based on values vector:rotateX(xrot) -- Rotates the vector on the X-axis vector:rotateY(yrot) -- Rotates the vector on the Y-axis vector:rotateZ(zrot) -- Rotates the vector on the Z-axis
 ~~~

 ## Exposed Systems